 There’s a big clue to the Triflex HX1 Pro’s main USP within its name.
-Yup, it’s flexible, 3-in-1 design solves multiple cleaning conundrums.
+Yup, its flexible, 3-in-1 design solves multiple cleaning conundrums.
 Got lots of leggy furniture to clean beneath and more spiders than teaspoons?
 Use Range Mode, which has the power unit at the top, allowing the floorhead to slide under furniture with ease.
 Switch the floorhead for a nozzle to blitz cobwebs up high, and any tricky to reach orifice.
 This was my preferred configuration as we have plenty of furniture to get under (and far too many cobwebs).

-Need something lighter and a bit more manoeuvrability?
+Need something lighter and a with a bit more manoeuvrability?
 Flip the power unit to the bottom, called Comfort Mode, for a significantly lighter load (as you’re not carrying the weight of the power unit).
 This configuration also allows the cleaner to be parked upright, without falling over.
 This feature is really useful if you need to stop briefly to move a rug or chair.
 I didn’t like not being able to get under our sofas or island stools though.
 The final Compact Mode is essentially a handheld, using nozzles attached to the power unit or the floorbrush, which is great for cleaning the stairs, car seats etc.

 Tackling floor types

 As mentioned, we have pretty much all the main flooring types possible in our house and the Triflex HX1 Pro cleaned them admirably.
-It did its best work was on carpets, where the powered brush floorhead did a fine job on dust, feathers, dog (and human) hairs.
-This vac automatically detects when it’s on carpet and bumps up the power - you can feel, and hear, the extra suction come into force, which is very satisfying.
+It did its best work on carpets, where the powered brush floorhead did a fine job on dust, feathers, dog (and human) hairs.
+This vac automatically detects when it’s on carpet and bumps up the power – you can feel, and hear, the extra suction come into force, which is very satisfying.

 Power and performance

 Although there are three power modes, easily adjusted via a slider on the handle, I only ever switched out of top power to do our doormats, which need gentler suction or they ruckle up.
 In my opinion, the only other reason not to clean at full bore (and suck up maximum dirt) is to conserve battery life.
-But as the HX1 Pro comes with an extra battery pack, there’s really no need.
+But as the Miele Triflex HX1 Pro comes with an extra battery pack, there’s really no need.
 It’s worth mentioning that the 60 minute battery life Miele claims is in low power without the electric floorhead.
 I guess you could use this cleaning a big family car.
-In my preferred High Power, using a mix of the electric floorhead and crevice nozzle, I could easily get 25 minutes out of each battery and always ran out of surfaces to vacuum, or the will to live, before I ran out of power.
+In my preferred High Power, using a mix of the electric floorhead and crevice nozzle, I could easily get 25 minutes out of each battery and always ran out of surfaces to vacuum (or the will to live) before I ran out of power.

 If your house does take longer than 50mins to get around you probably live in a mansion so why not invest in a third battery pack?
 Performance-wise, the Triflex HX1 Pro did a better job than our corded vacuum.
-I know this because I cleaned the ground floor with the corded and then went back over it with the Triflex HX1 Pro and was horrified by how much dirt was in the dirt cylinder.
+I know this because I cleaned the ground floor with the corded and then went back over it with the Triflex HX1 Pro and was horrified by how much dirt came up in the dirt cylinder.
 It was particularly effective on the deep pile rug in the kitchen, sucking out dust that had probably been lurking deep down for months.
 Shudder.

 Dust bag removal

 Now this is where the HX1 Pro let itself down (and the reason I gave it four, instead of five stars).
-With a paltry capacity of just half a litre, the dust cylinder is annoyingly small and needs emptying far too often.
-The emptying action is easy enough, if a little stiff.
+With a paltry capacity of just half a liter, the dust cylinder is annoyingly small and needs emptying far too often.
+The emptying action is easy enough though, if a little stiff.
 You twist the lid once to detach from the power unit, again for the bin lid to pop open, and a final twist will see the whole unit come apart so that everything comes out.

-Putting the bin back on is also stiff and I often needed to bear my full weight on the bin before I hear the click that tells me it has successfully redocked.
+Putting the bin back on is also stiff, and I often needed to bear my full weight on the bin before I hear the click that tells me it has successfully redocked.

 The Triflex HX1 Pro comes with three attachments; a crevice nozzle, dusting nozzle and upholstery brush, all with a home on the wall mounting unit.
 Not terribly exciting but it covers all the bases and you can buy extra accessories, like a longer crevice tool or radiator brush, if you feel the need.
-If you battle with pet hair you might prefer the Triflex HX1 Cat&Dog model, which comes with an extra motorised floorhead designed for pet hair removal.
+If you battle with pet hair you might prefer the Triflex HX1 Cat&Dog model, which comes with an extra motorized floorhead designed for pet hair removal.